Poles join nationwide strike in revolt over abortion ruling

 Kaczynski accused protesters of seeking “to destroy Poland” late Tuesday and called on his party’s supporters to defend churches “at any cost.”

-He spoke to a camera backed by Polish flags in an announcement that some critics compared to a notorious announcement of martial law in 1981 by communist leader Wojciech Jaruzelski.
+He spoke to a camera backed by Polish flags in an announcement that some critics compared to a notorious announcement of martial law in 1981 by communist leader Wojciech Jaruzelski to crack down on anti-regime protests.

 Some saw his words as an incitement to violence, since the 71-year-old holds the job of deputy prime minister in charge of police and security services.

+On Sunday, members of some far-right groups and soccer fans surrounded churches to defend them, in some cases provoking skirmishes with protesters and police.

+Szymon Holownia, the founder of a new centrist political movement, said that Kaczynski, “in the name of defending the Church wants to set fire to the country and drown it in blood.”

-Bartosz Weglarczyk, the editor of the new portal Onet, argued that Kaczynski was in effect giving permission to soccer hooligans and far-right extremists “to beat people in the streets.”
+Bartosz Weglarczyk, the editor of the news portal Onet, argued that Kaczynski was in effect giving permission to soccer hooligans and far-right extremists “to beat people in the streets.”

-“These words are shocking.
-These words can foreshadow anything, including the introduction of a state of emergency, censorship, arrests and God knows what else,” Weglarczyk wrote.
+Kaczynski, however, insisted it is the protesters risking lives by gathering in huge numbers amid a pandemic.

 The Women’s Strike, the key organizers of the protests over the past week, called the strike under the slogan: “We are not going to work.”